Want to stop feeling tired? Maybe that’s a silly question. A lot of us get so used to ‘running on empty’ we barely register we’re exhausted any more.

-Well, the problem often starts with the way we’re shown how success works.
+The problem often starts with the way we’re taught success works.
 For example, I started my working life as a medical doctor.
 This is a realm where 24-hour shifts are not unknown.
-I used to work on the oncology ward for 12 days on, two days off.
-And those weekends that I worked, one was a 12-hour day and one was a 14-hour day.
-So it was hardcore, and as you can imagine, pretty exhausting.

-It may well be that you also got trained inside an organization which was run on similar lines – where pushing yourself and working all hours was something the senior people, the ones you looked up to, always did.
+It may well be that you also got trained inside an organization which was run on similar lines – where pushing yourself and working all hours was something senior people always did.

-Just as we were ‘raised’ in a culture where tiredness was often celebrated, it’s up to us to change that for the women looking up to us if we want to model a different way of doing things.
+Just as we were ‘raised’ in a culture where tiredness was often celebrated, it’s up to us to model a different way of doing things.

-So, what can you do if you realise you really are feeling pretty knackered all the time?
+So, what can you do if you realise you really are tired all the time?
 How can you boost your energy without sacrificing the many important things you do each day, or doubling the amount of sleep you get each night?

 1. Replenish yourself

-If you’re in a state of chronic tiredness, and you’re experiencing that loss in executive function; indecisiveness maybe, or an inability to make clear decisions, then you’re probably not in the best place to think about about the changes you’ll need to make to deal with your tiredness.
+If you’re in a state of chronic tiredness, and you’re experiencing a loss in executive function (for example indecisiveness or an inability to make clear decisions) then you’re probably not in the best place to think about about the changes you’ll need to make.